michaelgrn/michaelgrn.github.io/_pubs/RecTour16-Perspectives.md

 ---
 title: "'One Size Doesn’t Fit All'':' Helping Users Find Events from Multiple Perspectives"
-date: 2016-01-01
+date: 2016-09-15
 project: tbd
 type: paper
 ---

 {: .citation}
 Sean MacLachlan, Stacey Donohue, Nevena Dragovic and Maria Soledad Pera.
 2016. ["'One Size Doesn’t Fit All'':' Helping Users Find Events from Multiple Perspectives"](#).
+In <cite> the Proceedings of the Workshop on Recommenders in Tourism (RecTour 2016), co-located with ACM RecSys 2016 </cite>.

 ## Abstract